perama-v/fee-feed/README.md

 2. Add a function to populate your newly named data.
 Search for "# Add new data functions here."

-## Issues

-The boxplots are calculated on quartiles for maxPriorityFeePerGas, weighted by gas - but the gas value is gas limit, rather than gas used for that transaction.
-The prices are correct, but the distribution might be off compared with feeHistory API results.

 ## Disclaimer

 This is provided as-is for education purposes and should not be used as critical infrastructure.